 Following the success of the funding application for the irecycleright campaign, Officers are currently exploring options with DAERA for both proposals and will report progress by March 2020.

-Proposed by Councillor Kelly Seconded by Councillor Bennington and agreed that the Action Plan Update be approved.
+RECOMMENDATION: that the Action Plan Update be approved.

-ACTION BY: Michael Laverty, Head of Waste Management
+Prepared by: Michael Laverty, Head of Waste Management

 3.2 WM/WM/37/VOL2 REVIEW OF CLEANSING CHARGES 2020-2021

 A review of cleansing charges is carried out annually for: